Where can I find my school budget?

 The purpose of Summer Reorg funds is for the registration, rostering, and reorganization of a school’s student population for the new school year.
-Elementary schools are provided funding 10 days of Secretary work; Middle and High Schools are provided funding for 10 days of Secretary work and 10 days of Roster Chair work.
+Elementary schools are provided funding 10 days of Secretary work and 2 days for a scheduler; Middle and High Schools are provided funding for 10 days of Secretary work and 10 days of Roster Chair work.

 Any difference between the budgeted amount and the amount spent may NOT be used for other purposes.

 Prep Payback is the process to pay SDP teachers for lost prep coverages that were not made up during the school year.
 Principals are sent instructions and forms in the fall and again in May of each school year.
 The principal must verify lost preps and record the information on the form with the requested payment option for the lost preps.
 The payment can be made in cash, personal leave time, or a combination of the two.
 The forms are submitted to The Office of Management and Budget for verification.
 Prep Payback payments are usually processed in late August.

 What is the process for trading off a vacancy or changing a position?

 The principal should first contact School Based Resource Support (SRS) in Talent to request the change and to verify that the change is allowable.
 If there are savings, the principal should also indicate to which line they want the savings transferred.
 Following this chain of communication speeds up the process.

 The savings/cost of a position are prorated by month.
 This means that according to the month, a prorated amount of the position’s value will go back into a school’s budget or will be charged to the school’s budget.
 This is done to reflect the costs or savings that position has incurred since the start of the school year.

 January – 60% allowed